wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-rooms-deploy/includes/resource-accounts-next-level.md

 ## Add a MailTip

 Once inside the setting, you can add a *MailTip*.
 By adding a MailTip, when somebody enters this conference room name into Outlook, a tip pops up informing your users about this room.
-In this example, the MailTip is set to read: *“This room is equipped to support Teams and Skype for Business meetings.”*
+In this example, the MailTip is set to read: *"This room is equipped to support Teams and Skype for Business meetings."*

 You can also set the MailTip using PowerShell using the `Set-Mailbox` cmdlet and the `MailTip` parameter.